 Set up the meat grinder and begin to pass the meat through the grinder using the meat stomper.
 Once the meat is all ground up, you can add your seasonings and fluids.
 Mix everything well, making sure everything gets incorporated.

-Next, attach the sausage stuffer to the meat grinder and slide on the hog casings onto the sausage tubes.
+Next, attach the sausage stuffer to the meat grinder and slide the hog casings onto the sausage tubes.
 Begin to feed the sausage mixture through the grinder into the casings.
 Twist them off, separating them one at a time to about 6-8 inches in length.
 Do this until you run out of the mixture.

 Place the sausages back on the sheet tray and allow them to rest in the fridge for a couple of hours.